Tight Bound for Estimating Expectation Values from a System of Linear Equations: Background

-We now discuss four techniques for estimating expectation values, all of which are outside of the context of solving SLEP.
-All four techniques rely on the Hadamard test and algorithms for Hamiltonian simulation, phase estimation and amplitude estimation.
+We now discuss techniques for estimating expectation values, all of which are outside of the context of solving SLEP.
+The four techniques rely on the Hadamard test and algorithms for Hamiltonian simulation, phase estimation and amplitude estimation.

 We now review the first technique, which is a quantum algorithm for estimating $\braket{0^n|V^\dagger UV |0^n}$, where $U$ and $V$ are given $n$-qubit unitary black boxes.
 One common method for this estimation is the Hadamard test and proceeds as follows~\cite{AJL2008}.
 First prepare the state $\ket{+}\ket{\psi}$, and then apply the controlled unitary operator $\con U$ (with control on the first qubit) to obtain the state $(\ket{0}\ket{\psi}+\ket{1}U\ket{\psi})/\sqrt{2}$, where $\ket \psi := V\ket 0$.
 Next, apply a Hadamard gate $H$ on the first qubit and measure this qubit in the computational basis.
 The expectation value of the output is $\text{Re}\braket{\psi|U|\psi} = \text{Re}\braket{0^n|V^\dagger UV |0^n}$.
 To obtain an $\epsilon$-additive approximation of the real part of the expectation value, $\mathcal O(1/\epsilon^2)$ runs of the Hadamard test are required.
 The imaginary part of the expectation value can be estimated similarly by instead starting with the state $(\ket{0}-\text{i}\ket{1})\ket{\psi}/\sqrt{2}$.